muscbridge/PyDesigner/docs/source/reference/pydesigner_args.rst

 These are more general pipeline flags that interface directly with the user or machine.

---nthreads N    Specify number of CPU workers to use in processing, defaults to all physically available workers
+--nthreads n    Specify number of CPU workers to use in processing, defaults to all physically available workers

 --resume        Resumes preprocessing from an aborted or partial previous run